Projects per year

 Particulars

-Dr Martyniszyn is a Member of the Research Partnership Platform of the United Nations Conference on Trade and Development.
-In that framework he conducts research with particular relevance for developing countries and he has presented his work on the UNCTAD's forum several times.
-Furthermore, Dr Martyniszyn serves as a Non-Governmental Advisor to the International Competition Network.
-He has experience of training officials of competition agencies in his areas of expertise.
+Professor Martyniszyn is an active member of the UNCTAD's Research Partnership Platform, conducting research with particular relevance for developing countries.
+He has presented his work at UNCTAD's forums and is also the Academic Coordinator of the UNCTAD's Working Group on Cross-Border Cartels.
+Furthermore, he is a Non-Governmental Advisor to the ICN.
+He has traind officials of competition agency in his areas of expertise.

-Moreover, Dr Martyniszyn is a Council Member of the Society of Legal Scholars (SLS) and a Member of the Society's Executive Committee (elected for the period: 2017-2020, then co-opted by the Society's AGM for 2020-2021, elected Hon.
-Membership Secretary Elect for the period 2021-24).
-He is also a Trustee for the SLS, reigstered with the Charity Commission of England and Wales.
-Dr Martyniszyn is also active in learned societies in his key area of expertise.
-In particular, he is a Member of the Academic Society for Competition Law and of the Competition Law Scholars Forum.
-Furthermore, Dr Martyniszyn serves as a Member of the International Advisory Board of the Institute for Consumer Antitrust Studies at the Loyola University Chicago (US) and an Associate Member of the Centre for Antitrust and Regulatory Studies at the Warsaw University (Poland).
-He is a Fellow of the Higher Education Academy.
+Professor Martyniszyn is a Council Member of the Society of Legal Scholars (SLS), where he serves as Hon.
+Membership Secretary on the Executive Committee, and a Trustee for the SLS, registered with the Charity Commission of England and Wales.
+He is also a member of academic societies related to his expertise in competition law, including the Academic Society for Competition Law and the Competition Law Scholars Forum.
+He is an International Advisory Board Member for the Institute for Consumer Antitrust Studies at Loyola University Chicago and an Associate Member of the Centre for Antitrust and Regulatory Studies at Warsaw University.
+Additionally, he is a Fellow of the Higher Education Academy.

-Dr Martyniszyn joined the School of Law at Queen's in July 2013.
-Previously he was a Senior Research Fellow in the Institute for Consumer Antitrust Studies at Loyola University Chicago.
-He holds a PhD from University College Dublin (completed on a prestigious Ad Astra Scholarship), an LLM (with specializations in EU Economic and World Trade Law) from the Saarland University’s European Institute, three different MA degrees from the Warsaw School of Economics and a Postgraduate Certificate in Higher Education Teaching (PGCHET) from Queen's University Belfast.
+Professor Martyniszyn holds a PhD in Law from University College Dublin, earned on a prestigious Ad Astra Scholarship, an LLM in EU Economic and World Trade Law from Saarland University’s European Institute, three MA degrees from the Warsaw School of Economics, and a Postgraduate Certificate in Higher Education Teaching (PGCHET) from Queen's University Belfast.

 Research Interests